mbaumer/us_hep_funding/docs/_states/ME.md

 <a name="ME-02"></a>
 [Back to top](#top)
 ## ME-02 -- Rep. Bruce Poliquin (R)
+### Committees
+Bruce Poliquin is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016